trentbrivers/Project-Development-3308/SQL_TESTING.md

 ### List of Unit Tests for Constraint Validation
 - test_Question_InsertRow

 ### Associated Data Access Methods
-### 1) extract_questions_answers_array
+### 1) extract_questions_data

 ### Description
-- This function is called from initialize_game and extracts question and answer array from the Table Question.
+- This function is called from initialize_game and extracts questions, answers, categories and point values from the Table Question.
+Each of these is then put into an array and passed to front end as a JSON from the backend driver code.

 ### Parameters
-- filePath to DB
-- DB File
+- DB File Path
-- Table Name (Question)

 ### Return Values
+- Category Array
-- Question Array in 6 column x 5 row format
+- Question Array
-- Answer Array in 6 column x 5 row format
+- Answer Array
+- Point Value Array

 ### Associated Tests
 - Game_6692
+- test_extract_game

 ---
 ## 2) Table Game